 Both tax-approved and unapproved share incentive schemes remain very popular ways for employers to recruit, retain and motivate their staff.
 Where an individual acquires shares in their employing company and pays less than market value for them an income tax charge is likely to arise.
 Although the award of share options may not have immediate tax consequences, in order to obtain favourable tax treatment the option exercise price must not be set materially below market value.

-It will often be necessary to agree the value of unquoted shares with HMRC in connection with employee incentive arrangements such as share awards and the grant of EMI or other tax-approved options to managers and other staff.
+As a result, it will often be necessary to agree the value of unquoted shares with HMRC in connection with employee incentive arrangements such as share awards or the grant of EMI or other tax-approved options to managers and other staff.

-We are able to give reliable valuation advice to assist in a wide variety of employee share incentive schemes including the following:
+We are able to give reliable valuation advice to assist in a wide variety of employee share incentive situations including the following: